dct-lau17/borris-bikes2/README.md

-Project title
-Building an app witch has a network of docking stations and bikes that anyone can use. this app will emulate all the docking stations, bikes, and infrastructure.
+# Boris Bikes Challenge

+A program to emulate all the functionality of London's Boris Bikes system (docking stations, bikes, infrastructure such as repair staff etc)

-Motivation
+## Motivation
-Week 1 project will help us understaning class and TDD

-Build status
-not started

-Code style
-Ruby standard
+Week 1 Makers Academy challenge to learn about:
+* Writing code that is easy to change
+* Applying test-driven development
+* Using object-orientated programming
+* Ruby to a deeper degree

+## Tech/framework

-Built with
+Built with Ruby and RSpec for testing
-Ruby

-Tests
+## Installation

+Rspec

-How to use?
+## How to use?

+To be updated as development progresses

-Credits
+## Credits

-Nabil and John
+Created by Elishka Flint & Daniel Lau